Frequently Asked Questions

 Yes, applications may be obtained at Fire Administration Offices located on the third floor of the Police and Fire Headquarters at 1163 North Centre City Parkway.
 For more information, see Explorers.

 I'm retired and would like to volunteer with the Escondido Fire Department.
 Are there any opportunities to do so?

 Yes, the Escondido Fire Department has a Support Volunteer Program for men and women age 55 or older.
 For more information, see Support Volunteer Program.

 I want to be able to help my community in a disaster.
 What should I do?

 You can join Escondido's Community Emergency Response Team (CERT) to learn how to prepare yourself, your family, and your neighborhood to be self-sufficient during a disaster and to help others who may need it afterward.
 CERT volunteers receive training in a wide variety of skills and ongoing training to help them make a difference in our community.
 For more information, go to our CERT page or call Jeff Murdock, Emergency Preparedness Manager, at 760-839-5406.

 How do I arrange a fire station tour or have someone come speak to our group?

 Where can I get fire extinguishers refilled?

 The Escondido Fire Department does not service or refill fire extinguishers.
-Look in the "yellow pages" under "fire equipment" to locate companies that do.
+You will need to contact a 3rd party that can be found via an internet search.